uqhwen2/GraphDKL/README.md

 ## Installation

-The following .yml is a direct output from the acutal environment.
-I retested the installation without any problem on the Ubuntu 22.04 LTS with 12th Gen Intel® Core™ i7-12700K and RTX3090
+The following .yml is a direct output from the actual working environment by "conda env export > environment.yml ".
+I retested the installation without any problem on the Ubuntu 22.04 LTS with 12th Gen Intel® Core™ i7-12700K and RTX3090.
+If there is any issue regarding install the environment, please raise a question via Issues
 ```.sh
 $ conda env create -f environment.yml
 ```